Skip to content ↓

 What will we be learning this Term?

 Ongoing throughout this and each term will be a strong focus spelling, punctuation and handwriting.
 Please help your child to practise these skills at home.
-There will be weekly homework to help with both grammar and reading.

 • summarising ideas from more than one paragraph